XiangyuZhangCharlie/Fluo-Cast-Bright/README.md

 ## 2. Application

 Training a fluorescence prediction model with training and validation images in separate folders.
 The image format is (2,Z,X,Y).
-The first dimension represents the bright-field image and fluorescence map.
+The first dimension represents the bright-field image and the corresponding fluorescence map.

 ```bash
 python FluoCastBright_Pipeline.py --Option FPM_Train --FPMTrain_Device_To_Use <cuda:0 or cpu> --FPMTrain_TrainImage_Directory <path to training images> --FPMTrain_ValidImage_Directory <path to validation images> --FPMTrain_LogFolder_Directory <path to log folder> --FPMTrain_ModelFolder_Directory <path to model ouptut folder>